SimianLogic/Mesh_LD24/readme.markdown

 MAJOR TODOs
 ===============
+* proper state/screen manager (sometimes losing reference to intro popup, which breaks the game)
 * add a pixel after each level
+* player pixel budgets (remove pixel to get one back)
 * only allow pixels connected to the main body
-* player pixel budgets (remove pixel to get one back)
-* automatically scale an arena to the next size if the player won't fit in the spawn position
+* store pixelType on PixelSlot (brain, mover, armored, etc...)
+* edit colors in the mesh editor
 * path editor for motion/AI meshes
 * submesh support